 If you have a soft-tissue injury inside your mouth, saliva slows down the clotting time and assists in healing the wound.

 The fact that saliva keeps your mouth moist is far more significant than you may realize.
 Talking and forming sounds with your tongue and lips would be impossible if you didn’t have saliva in your mouth.

-The presence of saliva also allows you to taste food because food molecules have to dissolve in saliva before taste buds recognize it.
+Saliva also allows you to taste food because food molecules have to dissolve in saliva before taste buds recognize it.
 Another fun fact is that your salivary glands produce a lot of saliva just before you throw up to aid in the digestion of the bolus.

 Saliva contains a person’s entire genetic blueprint.
-It is also a form of DNA-extraction that is easier to work with than any other method.
+It is also a form of DNA extraction that is easier to work with than any other method.
 A single drop of saliva contains a sufficient DNA sample to determine your complete genetic makeup.